0xHillside/0xHillside/README.md

 I like to play boot2root & attack n' defense hacking, main focus now is CTF challenges.

 Goals from whats being currently worked on to more distant future
-- Current goals
+- Achieved goals
   	- ~~eJPT~~
+  	- PNPT
   - Revising and mastering OWASP TOP 10
-  	- Preparing for PNPT
 - End goals?
 	- Getting the followings certs.
   		- OSCP